ianporada/challenge-set-assumption/README.md

 See [preprocessing/](preprocessing/) for the scripts used to preprocess these datasets.

-The resulting formatted data is available is available as jsonlines upon request (due to licensing requirements).
+The resulting formatted data is available as jsonlines upon request (due to licensing requirements).
 The permissive license subset of the data is publicly available at [coref-data/pcr_public_datasets](https://huggingface.co/datasets/coref-data/pcr_public_datasets/).

 ## Model Predictions